emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 ### 3.3 Configure a Consumer that can read (listen) data from a topic

-To configure a Consumer you Edit your Server and press New under where it says Consumers
+To configure a Consumer you Edit your Server and press New under where it says, Consumers

 <p align="center"><img src="../../img/microlearning/ml-using-kafka-module-mendix--new-consumer.png"></p>

-Give the Consumer a name, fill in the topic from which you need to consume data and select the On Receive Microflow that will handle the incoming data.
+Give the Consumer a name, fill in the topic from which you need to consume data, and select the On Receive Microflow that will handle the incoming data.

 <p align="center"><img src="../../img/microlearning/ml-using-kafka-module-mendix--new-consumer-general-filled-in.png"></p>

-To discern between consumer groups you should fill in the group id under the Configuration tab with a descriptive name so you can link it back to your application.
+To discern between consumer groups you should fill in the group-id under the Configuration tab with a descriptive name so you can link it back to your application.

 If you have done all this press Save.
 The result of this is that you will see a new consumer on the configuration page.